 While the potential for encountering such items is generally very minimal, the injuries highlighted here shows the potential danger of interfering with any suspect item found on a construction site – if you are unsure, stop works and report it – it is always better to be safe than sorry!

-Need help with Unexploded Ordnance?
+Need help with UXO Risk Mitigation?

 1st Line Defence provide a range of UXO Services serving the UK and overseas, and if you would like more information about how to minimise risk your current or future site projects, or general advice about our UXO Risk Assessments – contact one of our friendly Sales Team on +44 (0) 1992 245020 or email info@1stlinedefence.co.uk and we’ll be happy to help.